nikitavoloboev/data/docs/front-end/html.md

 - As a general rule, if there will be only one such element on the page, you can use an id.
 Otherwise, use a class.
 - [`<form method=post\>` is good to communicate a mutation.](https://twitter.com/ryanflorence/status/1370403183822921731)
 - [When I work on a website, I set the body to contenteditable="true".
 This allows you to edit all text on the page, which I find helpful to improve the content, and also enables spell checking.](https://www.reddit.com/r/programming/comments/tzmqua/those_html_attributes_you_never_use/)
+- `span is an inline div, it doesn't go to a new line`.
+- `use span for text, div for everything else (buttons, lines etc.)`

 ## Code